 Note that after the first row of your data table, you’ll refer to the previous row to get your loan balance.

 If your loan uses monthly payments, make sure you set up each period correctly in the formulas.
 For example, a 30-year loan has 360 total periods (or monthly payments).
-Likewise, if you’re paying an annual rate of 6 percent, you should make the periodic interest rate 0.5 percent (or 6 percent divided by 12 months).
+Likewise, if you’re paying an annual rate of 6% (0.06), you should make the periodic interest rate of 0.5% (or 6% divided by 12 months).

 If you don't want to do all the work of working in spreadsheets, there's an easier way.
 Use an online Loan Amortization Calculator.
-It’s also helpful for double-checking your spreadsheet’s output.
+These are also helpful for double-checking your spreadsheet’s output.

 What You Can Do With Your Spreadsheet

 Once you’ve got your loan modeled, you can learn a lot about your loan: